 Definition Of Juvenile Crime

-The meaning of juvenile cream is the offence committed by young individuals who fall below a certain age threshold set by the law.
+Understanding what juvenile crime is involves recognising it as an offence committed by young individuals who fall below a certain age threshold set by law.
 In Singapore, the Minimum Age of Criminal Responsibility (MACR) is 10 years old.
 This means that children under the age of 10 are not held criminally accountable for their actions, even if their behaviour would otherwise qualify as a criminal offence.

 Offences are typically handled under the Youth Court for juveniles aged 10 to below 16, which focuses on rehabilitation rather than punishment.
 For individuals aged 14 and above but below 16, the Youth Court assesses their maturity and the circumstances of the offence to determine whether they should face charges.